Chica Sobresalto: Podcast

-On 5 June 2023, the Podcast Triunfitas con traumitas premiered on Podimo.
-It is an interview Podcast directed by Samantha Gilabert and Maialen Gurbindo, which has featured, among others, former colleagues from Operación Triunfo, contestants from other editions of Operación Triunfo and even Tinet Rubira, who is the director of Gestmusic Endemol and one of the producers of Operación Triunfo.
+On 5 June 2023, Gurbindo launched the podcast Triunfitas con traumitas on Podimo alongside fellow Operación Triunfo 2020 contestant Samantha Gilabert.
+It is an interview program co-hosted and co-directed by Gilabert and Gurbindo, which has featured, among others, former colleagues from Operación Triunfo, contestants from other editions of Operación Triunfo and even Tinet Rubira, who is the director of Gestmusic Endemol and one of the producers of Operación Triunfo.